 Hawk Ridge, Centre Peak

 I've been curious about Hawk Ridge for a few years.
-The South Peak is the highest peak, but being unfamiliar with the mountain I wasn't sure of the best way to attempt it.
+The South Peak is the highest point, but being unfamiliar with the mountain, I wasn't sure of the best approach.
 However, looking at the map, the route for the Centre Peak appeared straightforward.

-We parked at the trailhead for Honeymoon Pass/Verdant Creek at Vermilion River Crossing.
-Apparently the trail sees little traffic as it is slightly overgrown, but it was easy to follow and clear of deadfall.
+Dinah and I parked at the trailhead for Honeymoon Pass/Verdant Creek at Vermilion River Crossing.
+Apparently the overgrown trail had seen little traffic, but it was easy to follow and clear of deadfall.

-We didn't know the best place to start up from Honeymoon Pass to go for the peak, so we hiked to the top of the pass and hoped a way up would present itself.
+We didn't know the best place to start climbing from Honeymoon Pass to go for the peak, so we hiked to the top of the pass and hoped a way up would present itself.
 It didn't.
-Cliffs stopped us from ascending from the pass so we traversed back until we reached a steep, treed slope and ascended it until we got to the treeline.
+Cliffs stopped us from ascending from the pass, so we traversed back until we reached a steep, treed slope.
+We ascended it until we reached the treeline.

-After emerging from the trees we couldn't see the summit but we saw we could climb either the grassy ridge on the left or the rocky ridge on the right.
-The two ridges form a horseshoe with the summit at its apex.
-We headed to the rocky ridge since it was closer.
-The gentle grade allowed us to walk to just below the summit where we easily scrambled to the top.
+After emerging from the trees, we couldn't see the summit, but we could climb either the grassy ridge on the left or the rocky ridge on the right.
+The two ridges converge at the summit ridge.
+We chose to head up the rocky ridge since it was closer.
+The gentle grade allowed us to hike to just below the summit, where we easily scrambled to the top.

-Since we hadn't climbed in this area before, we were looking forward to seeing new scenery.
-Unfortunately the weather was uncooperative.
-It began to snow before we reached the summit and clouds moved in.
-Despite the lack of views, at the least the ridge walk was interesting.
+Since we hadn't climbed in this area before, we looked forward to seeing new scenery.
+Unfortunately, the weather was uncooperative.
+It began to snow before we reached the summit, and clouds moved in.
+Despite the lack of views, the ridgewalk was interesting and the shale formations fascinating.

-Instead of returning on the ridge we climbed, we followed the grassy ridge to its end before dropping down to a basin.
-An avalanche slope provided an open corridor in the trees all the way down to the trail.
+Instead of returning down the ridge, we ascended earlier, we followed the grassy ridge to its end before dropping down to a basin.
+An avalanche slope provided an open corridor in the trees down to the trail.

-Reaching the Centre Peak proved so easy that it's a trip that would work well late in the season.
+Reaching Centre Peak proved so easy, that it's a trip that would work well late in the season.
 There's no need to go all the way to the pass: the avalanche slope provides the best ascent.

 The trail is hidden in undergrowth.
 The summit is somewhere above us.